ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 I had a working, short script that took 30 seconds to run.
 While this may be fine if you only need to run it once, I needed to run it hundreds of time for simulations.
 My first attempt to do so ended about four hours after I started the code, with 400 simulations left to code, and I knew I needed to get some help.

 This post documents the iterative process of improving the performance of the function, reducing the time one iteration takes to run from XYZ time to XYZ time.
 I hope some of the lessons learned can help others optimize their code performance when needed.
-The first three are helpful for any languages, and the final two for R specifically:
+The first three are helpful for any languages, and the final two for R especially:
 * You might not need big data tools
 * Using SQL to summarize data when possible
 * Eliminate redundancy in your data